osama96gh/Easy-Diagram-AI/README.md

-# Diagmarm Builder v0.2.0
+# Diagmarm Builder

-A web-based tool for creating and visualizing diagrams using the mermaid.js library, now with AI-powered diagram modification and a React frontend.
+A web-based tool for creating and visualizing diagrams using the mermaid.js library, with AI-powered diagram modification capabilities.

 ## Overview

-Diagmarm Builder provides an intuitive interface for creating mermaid diagrams with three main components:
+Diagmarm Builder provides an intuitive interface for creating and editing mermaid diagrams with three main components:
 - A code editor for writing mermaid syntax
 - A rendering area to display the resulting diagram
 - An AI Assistant for modifying diagrams using natural language requests